ArthurToyokawa/ReactNativeComponents/README.md

-This is a simple software using 3 layer arquitecture in react native
+This is a simple software using component architecture in react native All components have their own style and use an ituls to change their texts

 # Getting Started